 10 Tips for Making the Most of your Typhoon Lagoon Adventure!

-#1.
-They have life vests stationed around the park.
+life vests are stationed around the park.
 You can bring water wings but you don’t have to!

 Simply grab a vest for whoever needs one in your party, especially those that aren’t strong or confident swimmers.